smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 The system must be able to automatically scrape job posts from websites such as Indeed and LinkedIn and store them in a performant and well-structured database.
 It should be possible to do this relatively quickly as the job market changes over time and information can quickly become outdated.

 **Criticality**
-* This feature is very important as job posts will be the system's primary source of information about the job market which the system will use to make evaluations and predictions and provide valuable insights for users.
+* This feature is very important as job posts will be the system's primary source of information about the job market which it will use to analyse the job market and provide valuable insights for users.

 **Technical Issues**
 * The main technical challenge is scraping information quickly and reliably from a wide variety of sources which is necessary as many data sources do not have APIs for accessing them.
-On top of this, storing and managing this data in a reliable and consistent way in databases will also be a crucial technical challenge for this feature.
+On top of this, storing and managing this data in a reliable and consistent way in databases will also be a significant technical challenge for this feature.

 **Dependencies**
-* This feature does not have any dependencies on any other features within the system and will serve as a standalone tool which will in the background to gather and feed data into the system.
+* This feature is not dependent on any other features within the system and will serve as a standalone tool which will in the background to gather and feed data into the rest of the system.

 ## 3.4 Data Analysis of Job Posts and CVs
 **Description**
-* The system should gather job posts and other sources of information about the job market as well as the data extracted from the user's uploaded resume for data analysis to provide meaningful and useful insights to the user.
+* The system should gather job posts and other sources of information about the job market as well as data extracted from the users' uploaded resume for data analysis to provide meaningful and useful insights to the user.

 **Criticality**
-* This feature is vital to the functionality of the application as without it the system would not be able to carry out any evaluations or extract information from data.
+* This feature is vital to the functionality of the application as without it the system would not be able to carry out any evaluations or extract valuable insights from data.

 **Technical Issues**
-* The main technical challenge is developing the various models and algorithms needed for combining and interpreting the data to make meaningful responses for the user.
+* The main technical challenge is developing the various models and algorithms needed for combining and interpreting the data to create meaningful and understandable information for the user.

 **Dependencies**
-* This feature is dependent on both the CV submission feature and the job market data gathering feature as these features will provide the necessary data for the analysis to take place.
+* This feature is dependent on both the CV submission feature and the job post data gathering feature as these features will provide the necessary data for the analysis to take place.

 ## 3.5 Report Search and Generation
 **Description**